speechly/speechly-unity-dotnet/README.md

 We are happy to receive community contributions!
 For small fixes, feel free to file a pull request.
 For bigger changes or new features start by filing an issue.

-- `./link-speechly-sources.sh` shell script will create hard links from `speechly-client-net-standard-2.0/Speechly/` to `speechly-unity/Assets/Speechly/` so shared .NET code in `SLUClient` is in sync.
+- `./link-speechly-sources.sh` shell script will create hard links from `speechly-dotnet/Speechly/` to `speechly-unity/Assets/com.speechly.speechly-unity/` so shared .NET code remains is in sync.
 Please run the script after checking out the repo and before making any changes.
 If you can't use the script please ensure that the files are identical manually before opening a PR.
 - `./build-docs.sh` generates public API documentation using DocFX from triple-slash `///` comments with C# XML documentation tags.

+## C# Usage with dotnet

+### Requirements

+- A C# development environment with .NET Standard 2.0 API:
+  - Microsoft .NET Core 3 or later (tested with .NET 6.0.200)

 ### Command line usage with `dotnet`

-SpeechlyClient features can be run with prerecorded audio on the command line in `speechly-client-net-standard-2.0/` folder:
+SpeechlyClient features can be run with prerecorded audio on the command line in `speechly-dotnet/` folder:

 - `dotnet run test` processes an example file, sends to Speechly cloud SLU and prints the received results in console.
 - `dotnet run vad` processes an example file, sends the utterances audio to files in `temp/` folder as 16 bit raw and creates an utterance timestamp `.tsv` (tab-separated values) for each audio file processed.